OfirTal0/PET4ME/README.md

 2. **Product Catalog**
    - Search and filter capabilities
+   - View products and a catalog
+   - Add items to a shopping cart.

 3. **Shopping Cart**
    - Quantity updates, item removal, and total amount calculation